Aaron Daniels

 Aaron B. Daniels, PhD

 Aaron offers Spiritual and Mindful Accompaniment at no additional charge to members of Northeastern University’s faculty, staff, and students, including all those who work with Northeastern’s CSDS in any capacity.
+Aaron also offers guided meditation at 12pm on Tuesdays in the Sacred Space and mindfulness mentoring by appointment.

 Latika Menon